-Education Northwest’s work in school improvement, equity, and STEM will be highlighted at the annual conference of the American Educational Research Association (AERA), April 27–May 1 in San Francisco.
+Education Northwest’s work in school improvement, English learner instruction, and equity will be highlighted at the annual conference of the American Educational Research Association (AERA), April 3–7 in Philadelphia.
 One of the premier research gatherings in the nation, this year’s event focuses

 Education Northwest is pleased to announce that Nettie Legters, a nationally recognized leader in education research and school improvement, will join the organization in July to lead a variety of secondary school reform initiatives.
 Steve Fleischman, Education Northwest’s CEO, said, “The